WinVector/wrapr/extras/tests.md

+I am collecting here some notes on testing in `R`.

 There seems to be a general (false) impression among non R-core developers that to run tests, `R` package developers need a test management system such as `RUnit` or `testthat`.
 And a further false impression that `testthat` is the only `R` test management system.
 This is in fact not true, as `R` itself has a capable testing facility in "`R CMD check`" (a command triggering `R` from outside of any given integrated development environment).

 By a combination of skimming the `R`-manuals ( [https://cran.r-project.org/manuals.html](https://cran.r-project.org/manuals.html) ) and running a few experiments I came up with a description of how `R`-testing actually works.
+And I have adapted the available tools to fit my current preferred workflow.
+This may not be your preferred workflow, but I have and give my reasons below.